 Collaborate to establish S.M.A.R.T. objectives (see videos and training sessions).

-Avoiding meaningful dialogue throughout the year and saving “surprises” to the end when both parties can experience frustration and blame.
+Avoiding discussions on meaningful issues throughout the year and saving “surprises” to the end when both parties can experience frustration and blame.

 Ensure that objectives continue to apply, as you face changes in priorities throughout the year.
 Have regular check-ins with employees on how they are progressing, obstacles they may be encountering, and what they need to be effective.
 Deal with issues and positive performance when opportunities emerge.

 Expressing polarized feedback – whether positive or negative – without clear, concrete examples.

 Supervisors and employees should keep track of achievements, positive feedback from stakeholders, and challenges throughout the year, with concrete examples.